ibm-cloud-docs/discovery-data/connect.md

 Use this option to crawl Salesforce.
 Only documents supported by {{site.data.keyword.discovery-data_short}} in your Salesforce folders are crawled; all others are ignored.
 {: shortdesc}

-Before crawling to Salesforce, make sure you:
+#### Generating Java SOAP binding libraries and mounting JAR files
+{: #generatelibrariesmountfiles}

+Before you begin, you must generate Java™ SOAP binding libraries and mount JAR files in your local filesystem:

-- Generate Java™ SOAP binding libraries.
+1. Generate Java SOAP binding libraries.
 The following links explain how to generate the libraries.
 Create two libraries from Partner WSDL and Metadata WSDL:

     - [Generate or Obtain the Web Service WSDL](https://developer.salesforce.com/docs/atlas.en-us.210.0.api.meta/api/sforce_api_quickstart_steps_generate_wsdl.htm){: external}
     - [Import the WSDL File Into Your Development Platform](https://developer.salesforce.com/docs/atlas.en-us.210.0.api.meta/api/sforce_api_quickstart_steps_import_wsdl.htm){: external}

-- Mount and make available the following JAR files in the local filesystem:
+1. Mount and make available the following JAR files in the local filesystem:

     - `force-partner.jar` (from Partner WSDL)
     - `force-metadata.jar` (from Metadata WSDL)
     - `force-wsc.jar` (from Force Wsc)
     - `commons-beanutils.jar` (from Apache Commons BeanUtils)

+#### Copying the Salesforce JAR files
+{: #copysffiles}

-You must use the `wex-userdata` PVC for copying the Salesforce JAR files.
-To copy and mount the JAR files:
+Next, you must use the `wex-userdata` PVC to copy the Salesforce JAR files:

 1. Log on to the {{site.data.keyword.discovery-data_short}} cluster, using `clouctl`.
 1. Find the ingestion pod by entering `kubectl get pods| grep ingestion`.
 1. Copy the files to the `/mnt` directory in the ingestion pod or the gateway pod.
 The copied JAR files apply to all the gateway and ingestion pods.
 The default number of ingestion pods is 1.

+#### Configuring a Salesforce collection
+{: #configuresf}

-After selecting the **collection type** of **Salesforce** and entering the **General** information:
+After selecting the **collection type** of **Salesforce** in {{site.data.keyword.discovery-data_short}}, enter the following **General** information:

 1. Under **Authentication**, enter the:
     - **Username** - The username to call the Salesforce API.